 School nutrition services provide access to a variety of nutritious meals that accommodate the health and nutrition needs of all students.
 Rhode Island state law mandates that all public schools make lunches and breakfasts available to all students, including those who qualify for free or reduced-price meals under federal income guidelines.

-The Child Nutrition Programs (CNP-Connect) administered by the RI Department of Education, Office of Statewide Efficiencies, have been designed to contribute to the health and well being of RI children and some adults by supporting nutritious meals served in schools, day care centers, family day care homes, and summer food programs.
+The Child Nutrition Programs administered by the RI Department of Education, Office of Statewide Efficiencies, have been designed to contribute to the health and well being of RI children and some adults by supporting nutritious meals served in schools, day care centers, family day care homes, and summer food programs.

 Healthier Snacks & Beverages